 Dr. Bacsa and our team will take the time to acquaint you with your new dentures, providing detailed care instructions.
 You likely need to have your dentures refitted, so it is recommended that you visit us occasionally for a quick adjustment.

-Call us for a consultation to discuss whether dentures are right for you!
+Call our Indianapolis office today for a consultation to discuss whether dentures are right for you!